Learn how to add safe areas for your Expo project and other best practices.

 useSafeAreaInsets

-hookAlternate to <SafeAreaView>
+hookAlternate to SafeAreaView

-, you can also use useSafeAreaInsets
+, you can use useSafeAreaInsets

 {